signalfx/lambda-python/README.rst

 3. Click **Create function** to create a layer with SignalFx's capabilities.
 4. Click **Browse serverless app repository**.
 5. Click **Public applications**.
-6. Enter the name of the layer (we are still waiting for the official name).
+6. In the search field, enter **the official name**.
 7. Review the template, permissions, licenses, and then click **Deploy**.
-The copy of the layer will now be deployed in your account.
+    * A copy of the layer will now be deployed in your account.
-8. Return to the previous screen to add a layer to the fucntion, then select from list of runtime compatible layers, and select the name of the copy.
+8. Return to the previous screen to add a layer to the function, select from list of runtime compatible layers, and then select the name of the copy.

 Step 2: Configure the ingest endpoint